wwang721/neovim-config/README.md

 │       ├── plugin1.lua
 │       ├── **
 │       └── plugin2.lua
+├── init.lua
-└── init.lua
+└── lazy-lock.json
 ```
 The [init.lua](./nvim/init.lua) file serves as the *Lua*-based equivalent of `init.vim` (or [.vimrc](./.vimrc) in *Vim*).
-When using `💤lazy.nvim` as the plugin manager, [init.lua](./nvim/init.lua) acts as the main entry point, while the plugin manager itself is configured in a separate [lazy.lua](./nvim/lua/config/lazy.lua) file.
-Detailed user settings are modularized: general options go in [option.lua](./nvim/lua/config/options.lua), and key mappings and autocommands are defined in their respective files within the [lua/config/](./nvim/lua/config) directory.
+When using `💤lazy.nvim` as the plugin manager, [init.lua](./nvim/init.lua) acts as the main entry point.
+Plugin versioning is controlled by the auto-generated [lazy-lock.json](./nvim/lazy-lock.json) file (not necessary), while the plugin manager itself is configured separately in [lazy.lua](./nvim/lua/config/lazy.lua).
+Detailed user settings are modularized: general options go in [option.lua](./nvim/lua/config/options.lua), and key mappings and autocommands are defined in their respective files within the [lua/config/](./nvim/lua/config) directory; plugin settings are in the [lua/plugins/](./nvim/lua/plugins) directory.
 Refer to the [official documentation](https://lazy.folke.io/) for a detailed explanation.

 You can even use 🚀[**LazyVim**](https://www.lazyvim.org/), a pre-configured Neovim setup powered by the same plugin manager `💤lazy.nvim`, which eliminates the need to manage plugins manually.
 However, I find `🚀LazyVim` a bit too heavy for my needs, so here is my minimal plugin list: